RabbitMQ for Pivotal Cloud Foundry Version 1.5 and above

 - If Bosh CCK did not report any problems, go to Ops Manager console -> RabbitMQ Tile -> Status Tab.
 Check if all the VMs have been assigned to the specific IP.
 If the IPs show "unknown" under the IP column, create the VMs using

 bosh recreate <job> <index>.Try to create or delete the service and see if this resolves the issue.

-- Check the jobs in RabbitMQ service broker.
-Do a monit summary and see if rabbitMQ-broker and broker-route-registar are running:
+- Check the jobs with RabbitMQ service broker.
+Do Monit summary and see if rabbitMQ-broker and broker-route-register are running:

 - If it is not running, try to run the processes by using monit start <job>.
-If the job starts successfully, try to create or delete a Rabbit service and see if this resolves the issue.
+If the job starts successfully, try to create or delete a Rabbit service and see if the issue is resolved.

-- If any of the processes is unable to start successfully, contact Pivotal Support.
+- If any of the processes are unable to start successfully, contact Pivotal Support.